cuipengfei/Spikes/docker/workflow_plan.md

 For example:
 * A service that talks to the DB may have a docker file that adds postgres driver atop the base image.
-* A service that serves static files could add nginx on top of the base image.
+* A service that serves static files(html, css, js) could add nginx on top of the base image.

 Like the base image, these docker files will also be tracked by the source control system, for the same reason.